 The keywords for this initiative are in bold.
 We are preparing our students for this complex and ever changing world and want them to be contributors.

-iLEARN will help to provide them experience with some of those tools.
+iLEARN will help to provide students experience with some of those tools.
 Methacton’s Shared Values equal opportunity for growth, addressing individual learning needs, and using state-of-the-art and emerging technology.

 How did iLEARN come about?

 The concept of iLEARN is the product of many small steps the district has taken in the recent past.
-It all started two years ago we went to a District-wide wireless platform.
-That project allowed for the use of mobile devices in the classrooms thereby creating flexible learning spaces.
-Shortly thereafter we instituted student network accounts.
+It all started two years ago when we went to a district-wide wireless platform.
+That project allowed for the use of mobile devices in classrooms, thereby creating flexible learning spaces.
+Shortly thereafter, we instituted student network accounts.
 This provided the district the ability to offer age-appropriate content and resources to our students and set the foundation for other projects.
-Now that we had the wireless infrastructure and student with network accounts, we commenced other projects such as: Bring Your Own Device (BYOD), Google Apps for Education (GAFE), and reimagine our facilities to make them more flexible learning spaces.
-Moving forward our goal is to institute an iLEARN – 1:1 Chromebook initiative, continue to reimagine our facilities, and provide target professional development through by leveraging the BrightBytes survey data.
-Lastly we will be establishing a Student Advisory Council (SAC) to act as a sounding board to ensure we are getting their feedback along the way.
+Now that we had the wireless infrastructure and student network accounts, we commenced other projects such as: Bring Your Own Device (BYOD), Google Apps for Education (GAFE), and reimagine our facilities to make them more flexible learning spaces.
+Moving forward our goals are to institute an iLEARN – 1:1 Chromebook initiative, continue to reimagine our facilities, and provide targeted professional development by leveraging the BrightBytes survey data.
+Lastly, we will be establishing a Student Advisory Council (SAC) to act as a sounding board to ensure we are getting student feedback along the way.

 2015-16 iLEARN - 1:1 Chromebook Pilot